-Mortality Post-retirement: 2019 Municipal Retirees of
+Mortality

-Texas Mortality Tables.
-The rates are projected on a fully generational basis with scale UMP.
-Pre-retirement: PUB(10) mortality tables, with the Public Safety tables used for males and the General employee tables used for females.
-The rates are projected on a fully generational basis with scale UMP.
+Post-retirement: 2019 Municipal Retirees of Texas Mortality Tables.
+Male rates are multiplied by 103% and female rates are multiplied by 105%.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence).
+Pre-retirement: PUB(10) mortality tables, with 110% of the Public Safety tables used for males and 100% of the General Employee tables used for females.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence).